mrceedjay/HU-058_ESPHome/README.md

 # Open firmware for the HU-058D WiFi clock with added buzzer,ntc and light
+I have added support for buzzer,temp and light sensor.
+The 5V need to be cut and 3.3V connected instead.
+Only clock.yaml have changed.
+Added alarm, beep, temperature och light(0-100%)

 The AliExpress kit sold as an "ESP8266 IoT Colorful WiFi Clock Kit" ships closed firmware which is lame and terrible.
 (And really hard to use.)
 I have reverse engineered the way to drive the display so you can use your own microcontroller.